✓ Updated May 2026

 Frequently Asked Questions

 I'm planning a summer trip.
-Are there any 'must-do' activities that locals rave about but tourists often miss?
+Are there any must-do outdoor activities that aren't just the usual tourist spots?

 What is the cheapest month to visit New Hampshire, USA?